 In November 2011, Alex was awarded a Fellowship of the Royal Conservatoire of Scotland.

-She now lives in London and since retirement has been on the Opera panel of the Olivier Awards, and currently sits on the Opera panel of the Royal Philharmonic Society.
+She now lives in London and, since retirement, has sat on the Opera panel of the Olivier Awards and the Opera panel of the Royal Philharmonic Society.